 Instead, the applicable standard of care is the generally accepted standard for physicians with similar skills, education, and training within the same medical community.
 To determine the proper standard of care, the court will look at the generally accepted medical practices used by other doctors in the same geographical area and in the same medical specialty.
 This typically requires testimony from doctors who are experts in the same field, medical specialty, and community as the plaintiff’s physician.

 Medical malpractice cases are tough to prove, and they are also bound by extremely short statutes of limitation.
 Victims of medical malpractice have a narrow window of opportunity to file a claim.
-If you suspect your doctor made a mistake, it’s important to contact a Washington, D.C. medical malpractice lawyer as soon as possible.
+If you suspect your doctor made a mistake, it’s important to contact our law firm as soon as possible.
 If you delay too long, you will forever lose your chance to get compensation for your damages.

 If you have been injured by a doctor’s breach of the standard of care, you may be entitled to compensation for your injuries.
 The medical malpractice lawyers at LawMD offer free case evaluations.